Yolande Ramos (Webmaster NVMB)

 Contact: Department of Molecular Epidemiology, Leiden University Medical Center

 Postal address: Postzone S05-P, Room T05-46, Einthovenweg 20, 2333 ZC Leiden

 Reinout Stoop studied Biology at the University of Utrecht.
-He did his Ph.D. on collagen degradation during osteo- and rheumatoid arthritis at the Radboud University Nijmegen.
-Subsequently he obtained a position first as Lecturer and later as assistant Professor at the Department of Orthopedics at Rush Presbytarian and St. Luke's Medical Center in Chicago, working on the role of CD44 in lymphocyte trafficking during arthritis.
-In 2001 he became Head of the department of Cell Biology at the Natural and Medical Science Institute in Reutlingen, Germany, focusing on the development and testing of biomaterials for cartilage tissue engineering and their subsequent transfer to the clinic.
-Since 2007, Reinout is a Senior Scientist at the Department of Metabolic Health Research at TNO in Leiden and heading the fibrosis research within this department, focusing on novel models and read-outs for fibrosis.
+He did his PhD on collagen degradation during osteo- and rheumatoid arthritis at the Radboud University Nijmegen.
+Subsequently, he became assistant Professor at the Dept. of Orthopedics at Rush Presbytarian and St. Luke's Medical Center (Chicago, USA), investigating the role of CD44 in lymphocyte trafficking during arthritis.
+In 2001 he became Head of the Dept. of Cell Biology at the Natural and Medical Science Institute in Reutlingen (Germany), focusing on the development and testing of biomaterials for cartilage tissue engineering.
+Since 2007, Reinout is a Senior Scientist at the Dept. of Metabolic Health Research at TNO in Leiden.
+Reinout's research focuses on novel models and read-outs for fibrosis.

 Contact: Department of Metabolic Health Research, TNO.